johndoe31415/x509sak/README.md

     createca           Create a new certificate authority (CA) createcsr          Create a new certificate signing request (CSR) or certificate
-    signcsr            Make a certificate authority (CA) sign a crtificate signing request (CSR) and output the certificate revokecrt          Revoke a specific certificate
+    signcsr            Make a certificate authority (CA) sign a certificate signing request (CSR) and output the certificate revokecrt          Revoke a specific certificate
-    createcrl          Generate a certificate revocation list (CRL) genbrokenrsa       Generate broken RSA keys for use in pentetration testing dumpkey            Dump a key in text form examinecert        Examine an X.509 certificate
+    createcrl          Generate a certificate revocation list (CRL) genbrokenrsa       Generate broken RSA keys for use in penetration testing dumpkey            Dump a key in text form examinecert        Examine an X.509 certificate
     forgecert          Forge an X.509 certificate